Business Name Consent

 - The applicant begins the consent request process by starting an online Business Name Consent Request.

 - If more than one professional is listed in the request, the additional professionals will receive emails containing links they can visit to submit their electronic declarations.
-The association will review the consent request once all professionals (if more than one) have submitted their electronic declarations.
+The organization will review the consent request once all professionals (if more than one) have submitted their electronic declarations.

 - If consent is granted, the applicant will receive a consent letter, by email, that the applicant can provide to the Registrar of Companies.